pharringtonp19/housing-and-homelessness/docs/low-income housing/index.md

 Articles
 [Baltimore MTO 1995](https://www.nytimes.com/1995/03/28/us/housing-voucher-test-in-maryland-is-scuttled-by-a-political-firestorm.html)

-### **Fair Market Rental Vouchers**
+### **Improvements to Housing Choice Vouchers**

-In this class we examine potential ways to increase moves to opportunities by varying the Fair Market Rent.
+In this class we examine potential ways to two ways to increase moves to opportunities.
+The first is Fair Market Rents.
 Collinson and Ganong (2018) highlight that a finer variation of the FMR improves the neighborhood location of tenant holders relative to simply increasing the FMR uniformly.
 From a methodological standpoint, the paper provides us with an opportunity to strengthen our ability to interpret results via the residualized framework as it makes use of continuous two stage difference-in-difference regression models.
-[Slides](https://slides.com/pharringtonp19/presentation-of-chetty-et-al-2016-8da302/fullscreen)
+[Slides](https://slides.com/pharringtonp19/presentation-of-chetty-et-al-2016-8da302/fullscreen).
+We continue to dive deeper into the topic of vouchers and the importance of neighborhoods by discussing the work on "Creating Moves to Opportunity".
+In contrast to prior work covered in class, the paper is a nice illustration of the clear insight one can produce with experimental work which tests for various mechanisms.
+The second half of the paper is particularly enjoyable to read as the authors depict the various ways in which Housing Navigator made a difference, drawing on anecdotal testimony from tenants.
+[Slides](https://slides.com/pharringtonp19/presentation-of-bergman-et-al-2023-7ae585/fullscreen)

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->